 Federal funding is available to high-poverty, low-performing schools through the 21st Century Community Learning Centers program.
 This funding may be used to provide after-school enrichment activities that will improve student achievement and promote success for students in pre-K through 12th grade.
-Maryland received \$17.5 million in FY 2018.
+Maryland received \$18.6 million in FY 2019 and FY 2020.
 For more information, see the After-School Alliance's fact sheet on the availability of, and funding for, after-school programs in Maryland at afterschoolalliance.org/policyStateFacts.cfm?state=MD.

-Maryland lost a school-age voice with the dissolution in late 2018 of the Maryland AfterSchool Association (formerly known as the Maryland School-Age Child Care Alliance -MSACCA).
-They were the leading organization for school-age advocacy, training, and professionalism in Maryland.
-Through their affiliation with the National AfterSchool Association, they are able to connect members to the latest trends and best practices in school-age care and youth development.
+Maryland lost a school-age voice with the dissolution in late 2018 of the Maryland AfterSchool Association (formerly known as the Maryland School-Age Child Care Alliance, or MSACCA).
+MSACCA is sorely missed, especially as Marylanders grapple with the increased need for school-age care in the midst of the coronavirus pandemic and virtual learning.